lasteternal-star/Project-Phoenix/README.md

 # EPSDK

-The custom SDK for the EP.
+## The custom SDK for the EP.
+In desperate need of a re-write.
-Uses WPF VB.NET .NET 4.0.
+## Uses WPF VB.NET .NET 4.0.

-Icon for the BMC is from: http://www.designcontest.com
+### Icon for the BMC is from: http://www.designcontest.com

-BMC is based on Bakonbot's Map converter found here: https://github.com/BakonBot/legacy-place-converter
+### BMC is based on Bakonbot's Map converter found here: https://github.com/BakonBot/legacy-place-converter

-Some code was taken from stackoverflow.
+# Some code was taken from stackoverflow.

-Example config.ini file:
+### Example config.ini file:
 ~~~~~~~~

 [NovetusSDK]